Polarization of an inequality

-We recall that a different but similar kind of ``polarization" occurred in the original motivating work of Hardy, Littlewood, and Gabriel \cite{HL28} and \cite{G} on $L_p$-norm results concerning $\mathcal{ \widetilde{L}}$.
-There the authors proved a rearrangement theorem for all polynomials, with arbitrary coefficients, which can be specialized to our context as the following result: For even integers $p=2s \geq 2$ one has $||f(e^{i\theta})||_p \leq ||D_N(e^{i\theta})||_p $, for all $f \in \mathcal{ \widetilde{L}}(N)$ having coefficients of modulus $1$ or $0$.
-The polarized version in this case was essentially that
+We note that a similar kind of polarization occurred in the original motivating work of Hardy, Littlewood, and Gabriel (\cite{HL28}, \cite{G}) on $L_p$-norm results concerning $\mathcal{ \widetilde{L}}$.
+There the authors proved a rearrangement theorem for all polynomials, with arbitrary coefficients, which can be specialized to our context as the following result: For even integers $p=2s \geq 2$ one has $||f(e^{i\theta})||_p \leq ||D_N(e^{i\theta})||_p $, for all $f \in \mathcal{ \widetilde{L}}(N)$ having complex coefficients of modulus $1$ or $0$.
+Their proof proceeded via a stronger, polarized version, essentially that

 for any $N_k$ and $f_k \in \mathcal{ \widetilde{L}}(N_k)$ with coefficients of modulus $1$ or $0$.
-The integration in (\ref{pol}) results in homogeneous polynomial expressions in the coefficients of the $f_k$.
-It was essential in their proof of $||f(e^{i\theta})||_{2s} \leq ||D_N(e^{i\theta})||_{2s}$ to work on the stronger polarized version (\ref{pol}), as it permitted a certain induction argument in which the $N_k$ were varied individually.
-This suggests a similar strategy for attacking the polarized determinant version (\ref{det5}).
+By a stretch of the imagination, one could view these integrals as being similar to those in (\ref{det6}) above.
+In fact, one simply replaces $\Delta$ by a singular measure concentrated on the ``diagonal" $\theta_1= \dots = \theta_n$ of the $n$-torus.
+It would thus be interesting to investigate what other ``weights'' in place of $\Delta$ would yield true inequalities (in one direction or the other).